 Some insects can result in a pepper plant with brown leaves.
 Whiteflies, for instance, suck juices from the plant and weaken it, resulting in wilting leaves that turn yellow followed by browning.
 You’ll know it’s whiteflies if you give the plant a little shake and a cloud of tiny insects flies up.
 Use Tanglefoot insect barrier spread on a yellow card to trap the whiteflies and spray the plant with insecticidal soap.

 Some fungal diseases may cause foliage to discolor or turn brown.
 These are spread by splashing water or by tools and your hands as you move around in the garden.
-Avoid overhead watering and working in the garden when plants are wet from rain.
-Don’t plant peppers or tomatoes in the same place more than once in a three or four year time period.
+Avoid overhead watering and working in the garden when plants are wet from the rain.
+Don’t plant peppers or tomatoes in the same place more than once in a three- or four-year time period.
 Spray with copper sulfate at the first signs of infection.
 Remove severely infected plants and burn them.
 Clean up all plant debris.

 The last possible reason for a pepper plant with brown leaves is bacterial spot.
 This bacterial disease is one of the most destructive diseases of peppers.
 It initially appears as water-soaked lesions on leaves that turn brown and irregular in shape.
 The spots appear raised on the underside of the leaves and sunken on the upper side.
 Affected leaves then yellow and drop.
 Fruit may have raised scab-like spots or water-soaked lesions that turn brown.